 “Then you’re not scared to try shit, because when you don’t give a fuck about what anybody says about you failing, you love failing.” – Gary Vaynerchuk

-When you give too many fucks about what other people think, you become afraid to take chances, your comfort zone starts to shrink, and you start holding back in life.
+The problem with giving too many fucks about what other people think, is that you become afraid to take chances, your comfort zone starts to shrink, and you start holding back in life.